Meeting Time: October 18, 2023 at 10:00am MST

 • Default_avatar

-To Too 11 months ago
+To Too about 1 year ago

 I oppose red light cameras becaus does not address the problem of poor and unsafe street design.
 Proposing red light cameras to make streets safer is like